 Wind power is one of the fastest-growing renewable energy technologies.
 Usage is on the rise worldwide, in part because costs are falling.
-Global installed wind-generation capacity onshore and offshore has increased by a factor of almost 50 in the past two decades, jumping from 7.5 gigawatts (GW) in 1997 to some 487 GW by 2016, according to figures from the Renewable Energy Network for the 21st Century (REN21).
-Production of wind electricity doubled between 2009 and 2013.
+Global installed wind-generation capacity onshore and offshore has increased by a factor of almost 75 in the past two decades, jumping from 7.5 gigawatts (GW) in 1997 to some 564 GW by 2018, according to IRENA's latest data.
+Production of wind electricity doubled between 2009 and 2013, and in 2016 wind energy accounted for 16% of the electricity generated by renewables.
 Many parts of the world have strong wind speeds, but the best locations for generating wind power are sometimes remote ones.
 Offshore wind power offers tremendous potential.

 Wind turbines first emerged more than a century ago.
 Following the invention of the electric generator in the 1830s, engineers started attempting to harness wind energy to produce electricity.
 Wind power generation took place in the United Kingdom and the United States in 1887 and 1888, but modern wind power is considered to have been first developed in Denmark, where horizontal-axis wind turbines were built in 1891 and a 22.8-metre wind turbine began operation in 1897.

 Wind is used to produce electricity using the kinetic energy created by air in motion.
 This is transformed into electrical energy using wind turbines or wind energy conversion systems.
 Wind first hits a turbine’s blades, causing them to rotate and turn the turbine connected to them.
 That changes the kinetic energy to rotational energy, by moving a shaft which is connected to a generator, and thereby producing electrical energy through electromagnetism.